ulimuli/Python-Cultivation/README.md

 Advance Your Cultivation – Progress through cultivation realms up to Void Refinement, the highest realm currently available.
 Advancing requires 45 upgrades, with each step becoming progressively harder.

+be careful as sometimes you can experience backlash from reaching a new realm

 Cultivate – Train and grow stronger in the path of cultivation.

-be careful as sometimes you can experience backlash from cultivation

 Simple Combat- Fight against 1 of 5 enemys and try to win with a higher combat power helo